ananse-im/ripple-libpp/README.md

 	1. Make sure to run `git pull --recurse-submodules` to pull all the submodules.
 Also please verify the submodule `extras/rippled` is using `vpay365` branch.

 	2. Add `ripple-libpp.xcodeproj` into your project.
 In build phase tab, add `ripplelibpp` as the dependency.
 In Link Binary With Libraries, add `ripplelibpp`.
+	3. Add `-std=c++14` in other C++ flags.
-	3. Header files are installed at `build2/ripple-libpp.build/$(CONFIGURATION)/incldue/ripplelibpp`.
+	4. Header files are installed at `build2/ripple-libpp.build/$(CONFIGURATION)/incldue/ripplelibpp`.
 In header search path, add link to that header files.
-	4. Add `import VPay365Wallet.h`where you need to use the library.
+	5. Add `import VPay365Wallet.h`where you need to use the library.

 ## Demo